AICoE/elyra-aidevsecops-tutorial/README.rst

 Having dependencies clearly stated allow for reusability and portability of notebooks, which can be reused in another projects.

-Project Thoth [1] helps developers keep these depencies up to date, moreover improve developers work creating software stacks for their project that satisfies developers requirements.
+[Project Thoth][1] helps developers keep these depencies up to date, moreover improve developers work creating software stacks for their project that satisfies developers requirements.
 These requirments might across the AIDevSecOps lifecycle of a project, therefore the software stack requirements can change as well.

 For the purpose of this tutorial the type of recommendation requested is: performance.
 See `.thoth.yaml file <https://github.com/aicoe-aiops/project-template>`__.

-The project template is based on [3].
+The project template used can be found [here][3].

 References
 ==========